According to the latest report on European ecommerce, the industry is expected to be worth 621 billion euros by the end of 2019.

 Cross-border is also growing, with 49% of Danish consumers purchasing from abroad last year.
 This means that ecommerce businesses can sell on channels unique to specific European markets.

 Taking the time to find the channel that suits your business and optimizing your product feed accordingly to meet those requirements will give sellers the chance to gain access to an engaged audience across Europe.

-Get your free evaluation below and gain access to expert advice from our feed marketing experts.
+Find out more about our Feed Marketing platform or get your free evaluation below and gain access to expert advice from our feed marketing experts.